The ACCESS Scholarship

 ACCESS provides freshmen and transfer students, from a variety of backgrounds, with a supportive path into STEM degrees and careers.
 The scholarship covers all educational expenses associated with ACCESS, including a summer residential experience (freshmen live on campus) and earning upper division course credits.
 The year culminates in a Spring semester research opportunity.

 ACCESS welcomes all students who are committed to advancing gender equity in science and engineering.
 With a vision of greater inclusion, diversity, and accessibility across STEM fields, ACCESS works for students today and the workforce of tomorrow.
+Feel free to Contact Us if you have any questions.

 ACCESS is a signature program of the University of Utah College of Science.
 Through partnerships with the College of Mines and Earth Sciences, the College of Engineering, and Medical Laboratory Sciences, ACCESS welcomes and supports students majoring in all STEM disciplines.
 The program receives support from the George S. and Dolores Doré Eccles Foundation, Rocky Mountain Power Foundation, Lawrence T. and Janet T. Dee Foundation, BioFire Diagnostics, Herbert I. and Elsa B. Michael Foundation, and many generous private donors.